 This mushroom grow kit is guaranteed to grow!

 In the following information, you’ll find all you need to grow your own mushrooms.
 If you run into any trouble please reach out, we are here to help!

-In your mushroom grow kit you will have received a fully colonized mushroom grow block ready to fruit.
-A spray bottle to mist your kit to initiate fruiting, instructions on what and how to use your kit.
+In your mushroom grow kit you will have received a fully colonized mushroom grow block, ready to fruit, a spray bottle to mist your kit to initiate fruiting, and instructions on how to use your kit.

-If you don’t intend on fruiting it straight away, please place the kit in the fridge to put it to sleep until you’re ready to fruit it.
+For all our strains except the Pink Oyster, simply place your kit in the fridge to put it to sleep until you’re ready to fruit it.
 As it’s a living organism, it will try and grow.
-It will be ok in there for a few weeks depending on the conditions.
+It will be fine in there for up to 4 weeks, depending on the conditions.

 *Do not put your Pink oyster grow kit in the fridge as the cold conditions will shock and kill this tropical loving mushroom.